Measuring Model-Induced Discrimination via Efficient Fairness Approximation: Methodology

 To be concrete, one possible candidate for the projection $g$ could be

 where $\vecw=[w_0,w_1,...,w_{n_x}]^\mathsf{T}$ is a random vector that meets $w_i\in[-1,1]$ for any $i\in\{0,1,...,n_x\}$ and $\sum_{i=0}^{n_x}|w_i|=1$.

 Now, we choose a random projection $g: \mathcal{X}\times \mathcal{Y}\to \mathbb{R}$, then we sort all the projected data points on $\mathbb{R}$.
-According to Eq.~\eqref{eq: inequality of projection}, it is likely that for the instance $(\insx,y)$ in $S_0$, the desired instance $\argmin_{(\insx',y')\in S_1} \newdist((\xneg,y),({\xneg}',y'))$ would be someone near it after the projection, and vice versa.
-Thus, by using the projections in Eq.~\eqref{eq:4a}, we could accelerate this process in Eq.~\eqref{eq:1} by checking several adjacent instances rather than traversing the whole dataset.
-Analogously, we could accelerate the process in Eq.~\eqref{eq:2} through using the projection in Eq.~\eqref{eq:4b} as well.
+According to Eq.~\eqref{eq: inequality of projection}, \emph{it is likely that for the instance $(\insx,y)$ in $S_0$, the desired instance $\argmin_{(\insx',y')\in S_1} \newdist((\xneg,y),({\xneg}',y'))$ would be someone near it after the projection, and vice versa.} Thus, by using the projections in Eq.~\eqref{eq:4a}, we could accelerate this process in Eq.~\eqref{eq:1} by checking several adjacent instances rather than traversing the whole dataset.
+Analogously, we could accelerate the process in Eq.~\eqref{eq:2} through the projection in Eq.~\eqref{eq:4b} as well.
+For simplification, we record $\{y_i\}_{i=1}^n$ and $\{\hat{y}_i\}_{i=1}^n$ as one denotation, that is, $\newy$ could be the true label $y$ or the prediction by the classifier $f(\cdot)$ or $\hat{y}$, then we can rewrite Equations~\eqref{eq:1}, \eqref{eq:2}, and \eqref{eq:4} as \begin{small} \topequation